BKemp2017/CS-330/README.md

 ## Evolving Development Approach

-My approach to developing code evolved significantly throughout the project milestones.
+My approach to developing the code evolved significantly throughout the project milestones.
 I became proficient in problem-solving, code structuring, and debugging.
 Writing cleaner and efficient code improved readability and maintainability, equipping me with valuable skills for future endeavors.

 ## Computer Science and Goals